dev-academy-programme/orientation---Archived/accounts/README.md

 <br>

-1. Click "sign up" (in the top right corner)
+1. Click "sign up" (top right corner)
 2. Choose a username that:
     * includes your first name
     * is something you'll be happy for employers to see
-3. Update profile (Hover top right corner, click your profile > edit)
+3. Update profile (hover top right corner, click your profile > edit)
     * Add a profile image and name
     * Update notifications: ` Uncheck Watching` boxes. `Check Particpating` boxes